 So friends, do you struggle to give gifts??
 Have any of these thoughts paralyzed you?
 You aren’t alone!!

-And because I assume you are still shopping, check out our shop or take our quiz to figure out which gift would be fitting for each person on your list!
-The last day to order for Christmas is Thursday, Dec.
-14th!
+And because I assume you are still shopping, check out our shop or check out our gift guide to figure out which gift would be fitting for each person on your list!
+The last day to order for Christmas is December 16th!